Children and Family Court Advisory and Support Service: History

 In 2005/06 Cafcass produced the consultation document Every Day Matters that led to a draft set of National Standards.
 These standards set out what service users, partner agencies and practitioners in the family justice system could expect.
-The standards updated the 2003 Cafcass Service Standards and Principles, and after piloting in the North-East Region, were phased in from 1 April 2007.
+The standards updated the 2003 Cafcass Service Standards and Principles, and after piloting in the North-East Region, were phased in from 1 June 2007.
 The standards noted the importance of service-user feedback and the active engagement and participation of children in their case planning process.
-Cafcass asserted the importance of including children's views in the decision making processes involved in court proceedings.
+Cafcass asserted the importance of including children's views in the decision-making processes involved in court proceedings.
 Young people could offer a "Needs, Wishes and Feelings" statement directly to the judge.
-However, Cafcass admitted that they do not conform to any National Standards.

 The Children's Rights Team spearheaded the formation of a Young People's Board for Cafcass.
-This board consists of 12 young people with experience of Cafcass's services.
-Since the board's formation in August 2006 they helped to shape Cafcass policies and procedures.
+This board consisted of 12 young people with experience of Cafcass's services.
+Since the board's formation in August 2006, they helped to shape Cafcass policies and procedures.

-In 2011 the Family Justice Review, in its final report, stated the following about the Young People’s Board:
+In 2011 the Family Justice Review, in its final report, stated the following about the Young People's Board:

-‘We have been impressed by the valuable work undertaken by the Cafcass Young People’s Board.
+'We have been impressed by the valuable work undertaken by the Cafcass Young People's Board.
 They provide an important perspective on the work of the family justice system and offer an intelligent and energetic challenge to the board of Cafcass.
-We believe that this work should be maintained through a Young People’s Board for the Family Justice Service, with a remit to consider issues in both public and private law and to report directly to the service.’
+We believe that this work should be maintained through a Young People's Board for the Family Justice Service, with a remit to consider issues in both public and private law and to report directly to the service.'

-The Young People’s Board was expanded to cover the family justice system on a national scale and is now called The Family Justice Young People's Board.
-The Family Justice Young People’s Board (FJYPB) is a group of over 40 children and young people aged between 8 and 25 years old who live across England.
-All members have either had direct experience of the family justice system or have an interest in children’s rights and the family courts.
+The Young People's Board was expanded to cover the family justice system on a national scale and is now called The Family Justice Young People's Board.
+The Family Justice Young People's Board (FJYPB) is a group of over 40 children and young people aged between 8 and 25 years old who live across England.
+All members have either had direct lived experience of the family justice system or have an interest in children's rights and the family courts.
 The FJYPB is a permanent sub-group of the national Family Justice Board (FJB) and is responsible to this board.
 Two members of the FJYPB regularly attend FJB meetings.